 - A personal penalty can only be imposed in connection with a bench penalty and shall not be measured until the bench penalty expires or terminates.
 An unlimited number of personal penalties may be measured simultaneously.
 If a player, already serving a personal penalty, incurs a bench penalty, the measuring of the remaining personal penalty shall, as soon as the bench penalty can be measured, be postponed until the bench penalty expires or terminates.
-The team captain shall choose a field player, who is not already penalized, to accompany the player on the penalty bench in order to enter the rink when the bench penalty expires. - 2) A personal penalty shall only affect the player, and due to this he may be replaced on the rink during the penalty. - The team captain shall choose a field player, who is not already penalized, to accompany the player on the penalty bench in order to enter the rink when the bench penalty expires.
-When the personal penalty expires, the player must not enter the rink until play is interrupted.
-A goalkeeper incurring a personal penalty shall serve both this and the bench penalty himself.
-If a reserve goalkeeper is not available, the team has a maximum of 3 minutes to properly equip a field player, but none of this time may be used for warming up.
-The new goalkeeper shall be marked in the match record, and the time of the change shall be noted.
+The team captain shall choose a field player, who is not already penalized, to accompany the player on the penalty bench in order to enter the rink when the bench penalty expires. - 2) A personal penalty shall only affect the player, and due to this he may be replaced on the rink during the penalty.
+The team captain shall choose a field player, who is not already penalized, to accompany the player on the penalty bench in order to enter the rink when the bench penalty expires.
+Only the penalized player shall be noted in the match record.
+When the personal penalty expires, the player shall not enter the rink until play is interrupted.
 The referees shall, together with the secretariat, help a player, whose personal penalty has expired during play, to leave the penalty bench as soon as play is interrupted.
 A member of the team staff incurring a personal penalty shall be sent to the spectators' stand for the rest of the match, and the team captain shall choose a field player, who is not already penalized, to serve the bench penalty.